-The lock screen is a vital part of SmartDeviceLink as the lock screen prevents the user from using your application while the vehicle is in motion.
+The lock screen is a vital part of your SDL app because it prevents the user from using the phone while the vehicle is in motion.
 SDL takes care of the lock screen for you.
-It still allows you to use your own activity if you prefer your own look, but still want the recommended logic that SDL provides for free.
+If you prefer your own look, but still want the recommended logic that SDL provides for free, you can also set your own custom lockscreen.

 You must declare the